 course Exchange programs

-Founded in 1425, KU Leveun is one of Europe’s most innovative universities and world's top 10 in Sports.
-Some courses offered in English are below.
-More information here.
+Founded in 1425, KU Leuven is one of Europe’s most innovative universities and world's top 10 in Sports.
+Some courses offered in English are below and you can also do a research internship during one or two semesters.
+Check out a cool video from KU Leuven and find more information about the program on KU Leuven's website.

 - Social Movement Sciences